Aodhan (singer): Flies In My Room

-In October 2020, Aodhan released "Twelve Again", the first of three singles supporting his debut extended play, Flies In My Room.
+In October 2020, Aodhan released "Twelve Again", the first of three singles supporting his debut extended play (EP), Flies In My Room.
 "I'm Closed" and "Daily Meditation" followed in February and May 2021 respectively.
 The EP was produced by Whitehall and Ryan Miller, and released in July 2021.
 Online music publication Backseat Mafia described the project as "gentle" with "crisp acoustic guitars and a bed of billowing synths and harmonies".

 On 9 December 2021, Aodhan performed live on Triple J's Like a Version, where he covered "Just What I Needed" by the Cars and performed a live version of "Twelve Again".
 In April 2022, Whitehall embarked on a nationwide tour, including international dates in the United Kingdom, to support the EP.
 He also performed at Groovin' the Moo as part of the Fresh Produce roster.
 Whitehall was also announced as a recipient of a grant from Barpirdhila, an organisation that provides funds to First Nations artists impacted by the COVID-19 pandemic.
 In September 2022, Aodhan performed at music festival Bigsound.

 Aodhan performs live with Floodway, a garage rock band also based in Wollongong.